Every baby step we take toward the path of success counts

 It was my job to promote JULIETTE, so within a week, I arranged her pics and a story about her turn up here: FROCKWRITER then went on to arrange shoots in Auckland with KAREN INDERBITZEN-WALLER and Nom*d, and I arranged her GLASSONS shoot.
 I was with Juliette when I scouted the beautiful HELENA CRAWFORD.

 After over 8 years co-founding/building the biggest baby ever (for me) in Red11, one baby step at a time, I left Red11, no longer representing any of Red11's models or people.

 You can only imagine my huge sense of pride watching so many of my 'old-young babies' strutting it for NZFW this year.
 JULIETTE picked up 15 shows for Winter ’15 NZFW.

-Perhaps one of my favourite pics is this one taken by my friend front row at KATE SYLVESTER:
+Perhaps one of my favorite pics is this one taken by my friend front row at KATE SYLVESTER: